openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 Obtains the localized script for the specified language.

 This API is deprecated since API version 9.
-You are advised to use [System.getDisplayLanguage](#getdisplaylanguage9) instead.
+You are advised to use [System.getDisplayLanguage](#getdisplaylanguage9).

 **System capability**: SystemCapability.Global.I18n